anonymous-systems/web-application/docs/DECISIONS.md

 - **Reason**: Cypress is a powerful testing framework that allows for easy setup and provides a rich set of features for testing web applications.
 It integrates well with Next.js and Firebase, making it suitable for our project.

+## Firebase App Hosting
+- **Method**: Firebase App Hosting for deployment
+- **Date**: 2025-08-09
+- **Reason**: Firebase App Hosting is a reliable and scalable hosting solution that integrates seamlessly with Firebase services.
+It provides fast content delivery and easy deployment, making it ideal for our Next.js application.